 Sometimes we have a statutory reason for sharing information, but where appropriate, we will discuss the benefits of sharing information with you and ask for your consent before sharing your data.

 In certain circumstances, when we feel that you or others are at risk, we may share your information without your consent.
-Any data that is shared is done so in line with the Data Protection Act, and is governed by information sharing protocols.
+Any data that is shared is done so in line with the Data Protection Legislation 2018, and is governed by information sharing protocols.

 Our partner agencies include: